eclipse-pass/pass-ember-adapter/README.md

 This expansion only happens if the context is included.
 The default behavior is for Fedora to rather verbosely include context.

-The ember attribute type object (basic javasript object) is not supported.
+The ember attribute type object (basic Javasript object) is not supported.
 The Fedora single subject restriction would make support a bit awkward.

 Ember attribute transforms are not supported.